 Keep an eye out for the manatees round here during Florida sailing holidays from Fort Myers Beach.

 No Florida sailing trip is complete without a visit to the Keys.
 Starting at Key Largo, head south around the alluring curve of the islets.
-Watch out for shallow water and threatening shoals at the beginnings and ends of channels.
+Watch out for shallow water and threatening shoals at the beginning and end of channels.

 From there, navigating Hawk Channel shouldn’t be too much of a headache – its admittedly long reef (170 miles) is clearly marked.
 For Featherbed Bank you’ll need to summon all your skinny-water skills and avoid the no-go depths.

 It’s as if the First Coast combines all the best aspects of all Florida sailing.
-The Georgia-Florida Line whisks you past creeks, sloughs and rivers, not to say sights such as Civil War-era Fort Clinch and Fernandina Beach, a town that has been colonized by more nations than anywhere else in the Americas: 8 to be precise.
+The Georgia-Florida Line whisks you past creeks, sloughs and rivers.
+Plus sights such as Civil War-era Fort Clinch and Fernandina Beach, a town that has been colonized by more nations than anywhere else in the Americas: 8 to be precise.

-In the winter months beware of a fierce 3+ chop around Fernandina Harbour – the result of a lengthy fetch and ebb tide getting hit by a powerful nor’wester.
+In the winter months beware of a fierce 3+ chop around Fernandina Harbour.
+This is the result of a lengthy fetch and ebb tide getting hit by a powerful nor’wester.

 When approaching the Nassau River, keep a look out for illuminated marker no. 46.
 Round it and hang a south for Fort George Island one of the highlights of sailing holidays from Fort Myers Beach.